openebs/openebs/k8s-demo/tutorial-ubuntu1604-vagrant.md

-# Installting Kubernetes and OpenEBS Clusters on Ubuntu 16.04
+# Installing Kubernetes and OpenEBS Clusters on Ubuntu 16.04

 This tutorial, provides detailed instructions on how to setup a Kubernetes and OpenEBS Cluster using the Vagrantfile provided in this folder.
 The following types of VMs can be launched: